Job Insecurity: Why It Matters and Is It All Inside Your Head?

 4. People who make their job a central feature of their identity are more emotionally susceptible to negative outcomes than people who don’t tend to identify as much with their job when they perceive a threat to their job.

 You’ve no doubt heard the news that layoffs are trending.
 All it took for companies to start laying off thousands was the shift in the economic outlook and anticipation of the monetary policy changes that were going to follow that shift.
-The layoff frenzy seemed to start at tech where X (formerly Twitter) announced layoffs right after the Musk buyout and META announced laying off thousands of its employees right after its disappointing quarterly results in 2022.
+The layoff frenzy seemed to start at tech where X (formerly Twitter) announced layoffs right after the Musk buyout wh,h followed by META announcing layoff of thousands of its employees right after its disappointing quarterly results in 2022.
 Soon after the fresh announcements other tech companies took on the mantle and laid off thousands and thousands of workers.
 The layoffs within the tech sector were not isolated to tech and as fears grew it began to permeate to other industries as companies joined the bandwagon with their own hiring freezes and massive layoffs.
 And It doesn’t seem like the end is near though as the household names that once were praised for opting to benefits cuts to the CEOs also giving in and announcing their first layoffs.
 Looking at you Apple.

 Although economic indicators are still remaining stable, it has put many people on edge and wary of a looming recession and fearful of the contagious effects of spreading layoffs.
 Unsurprisingly, this worry, anxiety, and stress can have a pronounced impact on organizations and the people that comprise them.
 This has been termed by both the research and and popular press investigating the phenomena as “Job insecurity”.
 It’s the perceived powerlessness to maintain desired continuity in a threatened job situation (Greenhalgh and Rosenblatt, 1984) and what can be more relevant than such perceived powerlessness in today’s markets where massive layoffs and hiring freezes are commonplace to such an extent that the companies that don’t participate in layoffs stand out and not the other way around.